 If you aren’t satisfied with the staffing agency at the conclusion of the interview, don’t worry.
 There are hundreds of reputable firms out there.
 Remember, staffing agencies are paid by employers.
 If the organization requires you to pay for its services, walk away.

-Pros & Cons of Using Staff Agency Services
+Learn About the Pros & Cons of Using Staff Agency Services

 Deciding to use a staffing agency to find your next employment opportunity is a big decision.
 Before you make the leap, it’s important to understand the advantages and disadvantages of that decision.
 Here are a few pros and cons to consider.